Aboriginal and Torres Strait Islander Histories and Cultures resources

 Celebrate NAIDOC Week with SBS Learn

-IN 2020, SBS is celebrating NAIDOC Week: Always Was Always Will Be with a comprehensive, curriculum-focused resource.
+IN 2021, SBS is celebrating NAIDOC Week: Heal Country with a comprehensive, curriculum-focused resource.
 Use this resource to support the cross-curriculum priority Aboriginal and Torres Strait Islander Histories and Cultures throughout the year.

 Narragunnawali: Reconciliation in Education

 This suite of subject-specific resource guides spans across all subject/learning areas.
 Learn how to effectively embed important ideas around reconciliation, and Aboriginal and Torres Strait Islander histories, cultures and contributions, across the curriculum.
 Please note that the guides are neither prescriptive nor exhaustive, and that users are encouraged to consult with their local Aboriginal and Torres Strait Islander community, and critically evaluate resources, in engaging with the material contained in the guides.

 Access the full range of curriculum-focused sessions as online recorded presentations.

 Programs and learning resources from the Australian Children's Television Foundation